 5 Ways To Make Your Warehouse More Eco-friendly

 Warehouses are the foundation that keeps the economy going and fuels the logistics industry.
 However, many warehouses produce a large amount of waste and consume huge volumes of energy.
 Consumers are expecting the companies they purchase from to source and supply their products in a much more socially conscious manner.
 Going eco-friendly is also much better for the warehouse, as it has a slew of positive impacts to the facilities and bottom line.
-In an effort to become more sustainable, warehouses are taking the appropriate measures to scale back.
+In an effort to become more sustainable, warehouses are taking the appropriate measures to scale back, according to NXTPoint Logistics.
 Here are four ways you can start to make your warehouse more eco-friendly:

 Use Plastic Pallets